 The unsustainable operation of the UESU significantly threatens Ukraine's energy security.
-That is why the indicator of capacity development to balance electricity generation, Energies 2021, 14, 5860 12 of 20 which counts flexible generating facilities and energy storage capacities, should be included in assessing the integrated indicator of energy security.
+That is why the indicator of capacity development to balance electricity generation, which counts flexible generating facilities and energy storage capacities, should be included in assessing the integrated indicator of energy security.